JensLiebehenschel/ShortPythonIntro/en/_sources/arithmetic-operators.md

 An arithmetic sum of two strings is most often not desired, therefore the addition operator has a different meaning for objects, which are not numbers.

-For the example with the two strings, the following functionality can be observed:
+For example, with the two strings, the following functionality can be observed:
 ```Python
 a = "Hello"
 b = "World!"